DPNT-Sourcecode/FIZ-zbhh01/challenges/README.md

   - param[0] = an Integer between 1-9999
   - @return = a String containing either the number, "fizz", "buzz" or "fizz buzz"

+  First I will test for a number then for fizz, then buzz, then fizzbuzz and then refactor